 Based on this calculation, FIU students who receive federal financial aid and do not complete their classes during a quarter could be responsible for repaying a portion of the aid they received.
 Students who do not begin attendance must repay all financial aid disbursed for the quarter.

-- Academic policies on official withdrawal procedures are available in the on-line Catalog.
+- Academic policies on official withdrawal procedures are available online in the Academic Catalog.